SymX: Energy-based Simulation from Symbolic Expressions: Abstract

 \section{Abstract}

-Optimization time integrators have proven to be effective at solving complex multi-physics problems, such as deformation of solids with non-linear material models, contact with friction, strain limiting, etc. For challenging problems with high accuracy requirements, Newton-type optimizers are often used.
-This necessitates first- and second-order derivatives of the global non-linear objective function.
-Manually differentiating, implementing and optimizing the resulting code is extremely time-consuming, error-prone, and precludes quick changes to the model.
+Optimization time integrators are effective at solving complex multi-physics problems including deformable solids with non-linear material models, contact with friction, strain limiting, etc. For challenging problems, Newton-type optimizers are often used, which necessitates first- and second-order derivatives of the global non-linear objective function.
+Manually differentiating, implementing, testing, optimizing, and maintaining the resulting code is extremely time-consuming, error-prone, and precludes quick changes to the model, even when using tools that assist with parts of such pipeline.

-We present \framework, a framework based on symbolic expressions that computes the first and second derivatives by symbolic differentiation, generates efficient vectorized source code, compiles it on-the-fly, and performs the global assembly of element contributions in parallel.
-The user only has to provide the symbolic expression of an energy function for a single element in the discretization and our system will determine the assembled derivatives for the whole model. \framework is designed to be an integral part of a simulation system and can easily be integrated into existing ones.
-We demonstrate the versatility of our framework in various complex simulations showing different non-linear materials, higher-order finite elements, rigid body systems, adaptive cloth, frictional contact, and coupling multiple interacting physical systems.
-Moreover, we compare our method with alternative approaches and show that \framework is significantly faster than a current state-or-the-art framework (up to two orders of magnitude for a higher-order FEM simulation).
+We present SymX\footnote{\url{https://github.com/InteractiveComputerGraphics/symx}}, an open source framework that computes the required derivatives of the different energy contributions by symbolic differentiation, generates optimized code, compiles it on-the-fly, and performs the global assembly.
+The user only has to provide the symbolic expression of each energy for a single representative element in its corresponding discretization and our system will determine the assembled derivatives for the whole simulation.
+We demonstrate the versatility of SymX in complex simulations featuring different non-linear materials, high-order finite elements, rigid body systems, adaptive discretizations, frictional contact, and coupling of multiple interacting physical systems.

+\ch{ \framework's derivatives offer performance on par with SymPy, an established off-the-shelf symbolic engine, and produces simulations at least one order of magnitude faster than TinyAD, an alternative state-of-the-art integral solution. }

 \ccsdesc[500]{Computing methodologies~Physical simulation}

 \keywords{physically-based simulation, symbolic differentiation, optimization time integration}